psyinfra/HTCrystalBall/README.md

                         The maximum number of nodes jobs can be executed on.
                         Sometimes necessary due to software license
                         restrictions.
+  -f FILE, --file FILE  A path to an htcondor .submit-file.
+Results in not
+                        having to provide additional hardware parameters.
   -v, --verbose         Prints a table listing each node, its resources, and
                         proposed usage.
 ```